MrHedmad/blog/content/posts/stat_basics.md

 [^stat_vs_param]: To be clearer: $ \mu $ is a parameter, while $ \bar{\mu} $ is a statistic.
 [^turin_pop]: Source - ISTAT, census of 2020.
-[^mode_note]: Which, coincidentally, might be close to the mean, but this is not always the case.
+[^mode_note]: The average and mode are most often the same, but not always.
+For example, there are some "bimodal" (two-modes) datasets, where values for a measurement are clustered near two far-away values.
+In this case, the mode (which will be in one of the two clusters of values) is different from the mean (which is between the two clusters).
-[\wikipedia_is_good]: Coincidentally, wikipedia is really good at dealing with statistics topics.
+[^wikipedia_is_good]: Coincidentally, wikipedia is really good at dealing with statistics topics.
 So don't be afraid to consult it for additional information.
 This is both my and several of my statistics professors' opinion.
+[^drug_trial]: In the case of a drug trial, we want to test if there is some difference between two conditions.
+For example, a group of people with high blood pressure is split in two: half get a treatment that should lower blood pressure, and the other half does not.
+Then, we would wish to test if the two groups have different blood pressure.
+In other words, if the drug had an effect on blood pressure.
+You might be wonder why we need statistics to do this: just measure the blood pressures, and see if the values differ.
+What statistics can do is tell us whether the differences we see are due to a real effect of the drug, or due to a random fluctuation in blood pressures we would normally expect.
+This is what we mean when we say that two things are "significantly different".